kdave/btrfs-progs/Documentation/ch-mount-options.rst

         space.

         There are two implementations of the free space cache.
-The original one, referred to as *v1*, is the safe default.
+The original one, referred to as *v1*, used to be a safe default but has been superseded by *v2*.
 The *v1* space cache can be disabled at mount time with *nospace_cache* without clearing.

         On very large filesystems (many terabytes) and certain workloads, the performance of the *v1* space cache may degrade drastically.
 The *v2*